 With all the marketing hype surrounding Green Design and sustainability, greenwashing – the tendency of manufacturers to exaggerate the environmental performance of their product – is rife.
 Ensure that you have all the facts before making a specification decision: always be mindful of claims of environmental performance and ensure that they are backed up by testing or certification by an independent third party.

-For more information that cuts through the noise and brings you exactly what you need to know to get ahead of the industry of tomorrow, sign up for the latest updates on FRONT today.
+Coming to Sydney’s Carriageworks this 9-10 August, FRONT is a cross-disciplinary industry event like no other.
+Don’t miss out on an event that cuts through the noise and brings you exactly what you need to know to get ahead of the industry of tomorrow.
+Register to attend FRONT today.

 The internet never sleeps!
 Here's the stuff you might have missed